 Best Day Trips from London- Cambridge

 The rivalry between Cambridge and Oxford is centuries old, and both are easy day trips from London.
-In Cambridge you can tour the university and go punting.
+You could look at services to rent a car if you don’t want to use your own for the trip.
+While in Cambridge, you can tour the university and go punting.
 A punt is a flat-bottomed boat with a square-cut bow, designed for use in small rivers.
 Perhaps it’s best to think of it as like an Italian gondola.

 Best Day Trips from London- Oxford